-&lt;sup>13 In no small part failure of the Child Protection Authority to conduct BIDs for unaccompanied children stems from lack of resources - lack of sufficient personnel, training, and time to perform in depth BIDs.
-The United Nations Children's Agency, UNICEF, studied the costs and budget of the offices of the Child Protection Authority across Mexico and determined that each office receives somewhere between 7% to 27% of the funds they need to meaningfully fulfill their duties. http://sitios.dif.gob.mx/pdmf/wp-content/uploads/2018/12/InformeCosteo.pdf at p.
-41-48.
+17 Municipal offices are charged with protection of children within the municipality; state offices cover protection across the state; and federal offices address protection within Mexico City, as well as federal level policy.
+18 In no small part failure of the Child Protection Authority to conduct BIDs for unaccompanied children stems from lack of resources - lack of sufficient personnel, training, and time to perform in depth BIDs.
+UNICEF studied the costs and budget of the offices of the Child Protection Authority across Mexico and determined that each office receives between 7% to 27% of the funds they need to meaningfully fulfill their duties.